viggin543/homebrew-cellar/README.md

 #usage

  `$ brew tap IgorDomrev/homebrew-innovidcellar https://bitbucket.org/IgorDomrev/homebrew-innovidcellar`

  `$ brew install tip =>`

                 `will insall a nice script $tip that prints random shell script + unix wisdom .
 TRY IT ! .  jyst tipe tip in terminal`

- `$ brew install hooks => everything you need to install all the git-hooks and crucibot`
+ `$ brew install hooks =>

+                   everything you need to install all the git-hooks and crucibot`

+USAGE EXAMPLE:

  `$ clone git@bitbucket.org:innovid/mobile-apps.git  =>`

  `this will clone the mobile-apps repo . set .git/hooks/* -> usr/local/etc/git-hooks/* with crucibot asking for a code review b4 push`